et-codes/trading-wheels/README.md

 ## TODO list

-- Convert project to TypeScript.
+- What happens when the token is expired?
 - Redirect to ... portfolio? ... after logging in.
 - Use cookies to store user info instead of localStorage.
 - Check for error handling where needed.